bradb345/project-3-server/README.md

 const isLoading = !posts && !isError
   ```

--In the useEffect function I set the popup and input props so that when those values change it will trigger a re-render to the page.
+- In the useEffect function I set the popup and input props so that when those values change it will trigger a re-render to the page.

 ```js
 React.useEffect(() => {